schibsted/meeting-concluder/README.md

 # Meeting Concluder [![Build status](https://github.com/schibsted/meeting-concluder/actions/workflows/build.yml/badge.svg)](https://github.com/schibsted/meeting-concluder/actions/workflows/build.yml)

 This application can record and then summarize meetings automatically.
-The summary and conclusion can optionally be sent to a Slack channel of your choosing.
+An advice is added at the end of the summary, which can then (optionally) be sent to a Slack channel of your choosing.

 Created in connection with the 2023 Hackdays.